Configure properties

 Create custom property types

-The list of available custom property types done by a developer has the following columns:
+The list of available custom property types includes the following columns:

 - Name – The name of the content type created by a developer, of which some are selectable in the editorial interface.